apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 This section describes the implementation of `File Source` based on the new `Source API`, a unified data source that can handle data reading files in batch mode or stream mode.
 The source supports all (distributed) file systems and object stores.
-A File Source is started by one of the following calls.
+A File Source is started by one of the following calls:

 ```java
 // Stream mode
 FileSource.forRecordStreamFormat(StreamFormat,Path...)

 // Batch mode
 FileSource.forBulkFileFormat(BulkFormat,Path...)
 ```